 Deb – Environmental advocate

 The WE story, in its entirety, will be accessible online in the future, but we are offering presentations to the public until then.
 Sign up for our eNews to stay updated on dates and venues.
-Our next WE presentation will be at our Annual Gathering 2019, details to be announced soon.
+Our next WE Story presentation will be at the Sierra Club Middle Tennessee Chapter monthly meeting on February 13, 2020 at 7:00pm at the Radnor Lake Visitor Center.
+Until then, take a look at our most recent blog, Small actions can change the world.

 In the meantime, check out the Richland Creek Soils Map, one of several we’ve created for the WE story.
 This map is interactive!
 Click to get more information on the various soil types in our watershed.
 To get the full USDA description, download this pdf.
 Find more information about soil on our Get the Dirt on Soil blog piece.